Youngestdev/guest-writer/articles/2018-11-07-adding-splashscreen-to-react-apps.markdown

 With all that covered, you have successfully added a splash screen to your app.
 Refresh the apps page in your browser and feel the splash screen effect.

 ## Conclusion

+Implementing splash screens isn't a big deal and is relatively easy.
+Therefore, try to implement splash screens in your web apps to improve user experience.
+Happy hacking!